Salesforce

 25-hour maintenance for new generators

-When the break-in maintenance interval of 25 hours of runtime has been reached, it is important to complete a full oil and oil filter change.
+When the break-in maintenance interval of 25 hours of run time has been reached, it is important to complete a full oil and oil filter change.
 Generac recommends using our specially blended 5W-20 full synthetic oil (part number A0001412874) for this oil change, and at every oil change thereafter.
-It is important to perform the required break-in maintenance tasks when the 25-hour runtime interval has been reached: no earlier, no later.
+It is important to perform the required break-in maintenance tasks when the 25-hour run time interval has been reached: no earlier, no later.

 The valve clearance inspection/adjustment portion of the break-in maintenance interval is also crucial for ensuring the proper operation and longevity of the engine.
 As the engine heats up during operation, internal components of the engine expand as a result of this heat.
 Ensuring the proper valve clearance allows for optimal engine performance and prevents damage as these components heat up.